NikitaCase/stocks-vs-covid/README.md

 A flask app will be created and hosted on Heroku.
 It will have 3 routes:

-- Home
+##### Home

-Loads sample graphs from the dataset showing comparisons of stock prices and important announcement dates.
+- Loads sample graphs from the dataset showing comparisons of stock prices and important announcement dates.

-Contains dropdowns which the user can use to select stock tickers and dates to update the graphs and view changes in stock price around the chosen date.
+- Contains dropdowns which the user can use to select stock tickers and dates to update the graphs and view changes in stock price around the chosen date.

-- Update
+##### Update

-Opens the database, sorts data by user selection, updates the home page and redirects the user to the home page.
+- Opens the database, sorts data by user selection, updates the home page and redirects the user to the home page.

-- Api
+##### API

-Returns all the data stored on the sql database (stock data and covid dates) in an api format.
+- Returns all the data stored on the sql database (stock data and covid dates) in an api format.